Components

 const Preview = () => { return ( <Table> <caption>Table caption</caption> <Table.Head> <Table.Row> <Table.HeaderCell>Header 1</Table.HeaderCell> <Table.HeaderCell>Header 2</Table.HeaderCell> <Table.HeaderCell>Header 3</Table.HeaderCell> </Table.Row> </Table.Head> <Table.Body> <Table.Row> <Table.Cell>Cell 1</Table.Cell> <Table.Cell>Cell 2</Table.Cell> <Table.Cell>Cell 3</Table.Cell> </Table.Row> <Table.Row> <Table.Cell>Cell 4</Table.Cell> <Table.Cell>Cell 5</Table.Cell> <Table.Cell>Cell 6</Table.Cell> </Table.Row> </Table.Body> <Table.Foot> <Table.Row> <Table.HeaderCell>Footer 1</Table.HeaderCell> <Table.HeaderCell>Footer 2</Table.HeaderCell> <Table.HeaderCell>Footer 3</Table.HeaderCell> </Table.Row> </Table.Foot> </Table> ); }; render(<Preview />)

-Use the Table when
+Use table when

 - the goal is to help users compare information easily